-To provide practice in applying the steps to ethical problem solving to case situations and to illustrate to participants the advantages of consulting with others around ethical issues with which they are faced.
+The purpose of this exercise is to provide practice in applying the steps of ethical problem solving to case situations and to illustrate to participants the advantages of consulting with others around ethical issues with which they are faced.

-Have participants turn to page 8 in their participant manuals - Case Scenarios.
+- 1. Have participants turn to page 7 8 in their Participant Manuals - Case Scenarios.
 Ask the participants to work in small groups.
-Trainer may need to assign each group one or two scenarios rather than all groups work on all scenarios.

-Ask the participants to

-- read the scenario

-- discuss the situation as a group

-- use the information presented page 7 of the participant manual to develop a recommendation for a plan of action
+Assign each group one or two scenarios to discuss. - 2.
+Ask the participants to - · read the scenario - discuss the situation as a group - use the information presented on page 7 of the Participant Manual to develop a recommendation for a plan of action - 3.
 Each group will elect a spokesperson from one of the groups to present the key points from their discussion.

 Professionals must recognize the value of consulting with colleagues on ethical questions they encounter in practice.
-In the absence of a formalized "Ethics board" or "committee" within an organization, professionals must rely on one another to assist in resolving ethical dilemmas with which you are faced.
-It is recommended that professionals use the steps provided (or some other system of examining ethical dilemmas) to assist in defining the ethical values at stake within a certain situation and the most desirable course of action to resolve the situation.
+In the absence of a formalized "ethics board" or "committee" within an organization, professionals must rely on one another to assist in resolving the ethical dilemmas with which they are faced.
+It is recommended that professionals use the steps provided to assist in defining the ethical values at stake within a certain situation and the most desirable course of action to resolve the situation.

 Patty is one of the best employees at the Hotline.
 She is reliable, conscientious, and strives to do her best.
 She has been employed at the hotline for a number of years.
-Because of her skill, Patty has become known as the one who can handle "difficult people".
+Because of her skill, Patty has become known as the one who can handle "difficult people."